chkworks/awesome-vl/README.md

 # Awesome VL
-A curated collection of libraries, resources and examples for vvvv and VL
+A curated collection of libraries, resources and examples for vvvv and VL.

 ### Table of Content